icela/FriceEngine/README.md

 ## DSL
 see [DSL for FriceEngine](https://github.com/icela/FriceEngine-DSL)

-## Basics
+## Contributions
-FriceEngine is based on the life cycle mode.<br/>
-To build games based on frice engine, follow these steps:

-0. Import the jar in the latest release to your project, or add dependency in your `build.gradle` file.
-0. Create a class extends `Game` or `GameFX` in `org.frice` package.
-0. Override the life cycle methods(`onInit`, `onExit`, `onLastInit`, `onRefresh`, `onFocus`, `onLoseFocus`), just understand them by name.
-0. If you want to draw something additionally, override `customDraw`.
-This method will be invoked every time after all game objects drawn.
-0. Write `launch(YourGameClass.class)` in the main function.
-0. Feel free to open issue for feature request, bugs, etc.
+Feel free to open issue for feature request, bug reports, etc. <br/>
+This is generally a personal project, so please do give your genuine suggestions.

 ## Demos
 see [FriceDemo](https://github.com/icela/FriceDemo)